hsarfraz/Oxford-Python-pt-1-2/README.md

 ## Week 2: Python basics: built-in types, functions and methods, if statement

+Week 2 will focus on these topics:
+* Selection
+* Operators
+ * Comparison
+ * Arithmetic
+ * Logical
+* Iteration
+* Functions

+Selection in Python (if-then-else statements)
+* Selection is when Python chooses to execute a certain line of code based on the condition given in the if-then-else statement

 Week 3: Python data structures: list, dictionaries, tuples; for...in loops